brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-eten-glofiish-m800-review.md

 You can connect the phone to your computer using Microsoft ActiveSync, which worked reasonably well to let you sync your calendar, email, install software and transfer files.
-Unfortunately, every now and then, ActiveSync would fail to connect to the phone and the only solution was to reboot.
+Unfortunately, occasionally, ActiveSync would fail to connect to the phone and the only solution was to reboot.

-The m800 has 256MB of on board memory, which is plenty to install lots of good apps, and the microSD slot lets you add plenty of additional memory for music, pictures, etc. I used a 4gb microSD (HC) card in the phone without any issues.
+The m800 has 256MB of onboard memory, which is plenty to install lots of good apps, and the microSD slot lets you add plenty of additional memory for music, pictures, etc. I used a 4gb microSD (HC) card in the phone without any issues.